-If the unit needs side-to-side leveling, dig a shallow hole under the tire(s) on the high side, or you may make a step leveling ramp (Figure 5) using 1" x 6" or 2" x 6" boards of varying lengths.
+If the unit needs side-to-side leveling, you may make a step leveling ramp (Figure 5) using 1" x 6" or 2" x 6" boards of varying lengths.
 Pull forward or back onto the leveling ramp until the tire(s) on the low side are level.
+There are also various commercial levelers available; ask your Coachmen dealer about them.

-To level the travel trailer from front-to-back, unhitch the unit from the tow vehicle, install the dolly wheel and crank the front jack down (Figure 1).
+To level the travel trailer from front-to-back. unhitch the unit from the tow vehicle, install the dolly wheel and crank the front jack down (Figure 1).
 Never rest the unit on the front jack without the dolly wheel attached, or without a board under it.
 If the ground is soft, also place a board under the dolly wheel.
 Disconnect the safety chains, the pigtail and breakaway cable from the tow vehicle and unfasten the coupler.
 Crank the front jack up or down until the unit is level.
 We recommend that stabilizing jacks (available from your Coachmen dealer) be placed under the frame to eliminate sway when persons move about inside the unit.
 Lower the front jack about 2" below level.
 Place a jack under both main frame members - NEVER THE FLOOR - at the rear of the trailer.
 Raise each jack until it touches the frame.
 Raise the front jack about 2" above level and place jacks under the main frame members near the front of the unit.
 Raise the jacks until they touch the frame, then lower the front end to level.